tarundatta07/ecommerce_website/README.md

 # ecommerce_website
- An e-commerce website built with AngularJS, Python/Flask, and PostgreSQL
+ An E-commerce website With Python built with AngularJS, Python/Flask, and PostgreSQL